 The individual remuneration of the members of the Executive Committee is reviewed annually and determined at the discretion of the Board of Directors, based on the proposal of the NCC, in accordance with the principles set out in the Executive Total Reward Policy, market information and data, scope and level of responsibility of the position, and profile of the incumbents in terms of qualification, experience and skills set.
 The remuneration structure for the Executive Committee of Barry Callebaut consists of four main remuneration elements: a fixed annual base salary, an annual short-term cash bonus pursuant to the Company's Short-Term Incentive Plan, share-based long-term incentives pursuant to the Company's Long-Term Incentive Plan and other benefits.

-Base salary Annual gross base salary Determined at the discretion of the Board of Directors based on various criteria such as market value of the role, scope of the position and profile (experience, skills) of the incumbent • Target weight in % of total remuneration: CEO 25%-40%, Executive Committee 25%-40% Variable annual bonus Barry Callebaut Short-Term Target 100% of annual base salary for members of the Executive Committee Incentive Plan (STIP) Based on the achievement of financial and strategic targets Maximum payout: 200% of target Payout in cash annually after release of full-year results Target weight in % of total remuneration: CEO 25%-40%, Executive Committee 25%-40% Share awards Barry Callebaut Long-Term Incentive Plan (LTIP) Individual grant values approved by the Board of Directors; number of shares determined by dividing the grant value by the average share price over three months prior to the grant Vesting of award over a three-year vesting cycle: 25% in the first and second year each, 50% in the third year subject to performance criteria Performance criteria: vesting of the final tranche based on two performance critieria, 50% on the relative performance of the Barry Callebaut share price compared to a basket of benchmark companies and 50% on the ROIC performance of the Company over the three- year vesting period Target weight in % of total remuneration: CEO 20%-50%, Executive Committee 20%-50% Exceptional grant of performance share units in fiscal year 2018/19, subject to a four-year cliff vesting based on outperforming the Mid-Term Plan in terms of volume CAGR, EBIT, cumulative Free cash flow and ROIC Other benefits Risk benefits and perquisites Social security contributions by employer Post-employment and retirement benefits Health care and medical insurances Executive perquisites such as company car, relocation costs, etc.
+Base salary Annual gross base salary Determined at the discretion of the Board of Directors based on various criteria such as base salary Annual gross base salary market value of the role, scope of the position and profile (experience, skills) of the incumbent • Target weight in % of total remuneration: CEO 25%-40%, Executive Committee 25%-40% Variable annual bonus Barry Callebaut Short-Term Target 100% of annual base salary for members of the Executive Committee Incentive Plan (STIP) Based on the achievement of financial and strategic targets Maximum payout: 200% of target Payout in cash annually after release of full-year results Target weight in % of total remuneration: CEO 25%-40%, Executive Committee 25%-40% Share awards Barry Callebaut Long-Term Incentive Plan (LTIP) Individual grant values approved by the Board of Directors; number of shares determined by dividing the grant value by the average share price over three months prior to the grant Vesting of award over a three-year vesting cycle: 25% in the first and second year each, 50% in the third year subject to performance criteria Performance criteria: vesting of the final tranche based on two performance criteria, 50% on the relative performance of the Barry Callebaut share price compared to peer companies and 50% on the ROIC performance of the Company over the three-year vesting period Target weight in % of total remuneration: CEO 20%-50%, Executive Committee 20%-50% Other benefits Risk benefits and perquisites Social security contributions by employer Post-employment and retirement benefits Healthcare and medical insurances Executive perquisites such as company car, relocation costs, etc.

-In the reporting year, a benchmarking analysis of the remuneration of the Executive Committee was conducted with the support of an independent consultant, Willis Towers Watson.
+The last benchmarking analysis of the remuneration of the Executive Committee was conducted in fiscal year 2018/19 by an independent consultant, Willis Towers Watson.
 The analysis was based on a peer group of Swiss multinational companies of the industry sector listed on the SIX Swiss Exchange.
-The peer group consists of Adecco, Clariant, DKSH, Dufry, Emmi, Georg Fischer, Givaudan, Kühne+Nagel, Lindt, Logitech, Lonza, Schindler, SGS, Sika.
+The peer group consisted of Adecco, Clariant, DKSH, Dufry, Emmi, Georg Fischer, Givaudan, Kühne+Nagel, Lindt, Logitech, Lonza, Schindler, SGS and Sika.
 For Executive Committee members who are employed under a foreign employment contract, the general industry compensation data of the country of employment were used.
-This analysis showed that while annual base salaries are positioned below market, incentive opportunities are above, in line with the pay-forperformance philosophy of Barry Callebaut and resulting in a competitive positioning overall.
-The NCC considered the results of this analysis in making decisions related to the remuneration of the Executive Committee members for the coming fiscal year.
+This analysis showed that while annual base salaries are positioned below market, incentive opportunities are above market levels, in line with the pay-for-performance philosophy of Barry Callebaut and resulting in a competitive positioning overall.

+The NCC consider the results of this analysis in making decisions related to the remuneration of the Executive Committee members.